Can I Afford to Go Abroad?

 Students can often apply their existing financial aid when they go abroad.
 You may even be eligible for additional UC funding to help with travel costs.
-If you are thinking about applying your financial aid to an international program, contact Jamar Beckham in the Financial Aid office early to confirm whether this will work with the program you are considering.
+Learn more about applying your existing financial aid to going abroad.

 Search for scholarships using the Scholarship Search tool developed and maintained by the UC Financial Aid office.

 The University of Cincinnati’s division of Experience-Based Learning and Career Education (ELCE) has funds available for students in certain ELCE international programs.

 Freeman Foundation Scholarship